torproject/tor/doc/HACKING/GettingStarted.md

      When your patch is reviewed, one of these things will happen:

        * The reviewer will say "looks good to me" and your patch will get merged right into Tor.
 [Assuming we're not in the middle of a code-freeze window.
 If the codebase is frozen, your patch will go into the next release series.]

        * OR the reviewer will say "looks good, just needs some small changes!"
 And then the reviewer will make those changes, and merge the modified patch into Tor.

        * OR the reviewer will say "Here are some questions and comments," followed by a bunch of stuff that the reviewer thinks should change in your code, or questions that the reviewer has.

          At this point, you might want to make the requested changes yourself, and comment on the trac ticket once you have done so.
 Or if you disagree with any of the comments, you should say so!
-And if you won't have time to make some of the changes, you should say that too, so that other developers will be able to pick up the unfinished portion
+And if you won't have time to make some of the changes, you should say that too, so that other developers will be able to pick up the unfinished portion.

     Congratulations!
 You have now written your first patch, and gotten it integrated into mainline Tor.